kat-run/MSiS/content/Bibliography/Bibliography.md

 Dempster, G. (2020).
 The communication of scientific research in news media: Contemporary challenges and opportunities. _Journal of Science Communication_, _19_(3), C06. [https://doi.org/10.22323/2.19030306](https://doi.org/10.22323/2.19030306)

+Dershowitz, A. (2020). _Cancel Culture: The Latest Attack on Free Speech and Due Process_.
+Skyhorse Publishing Company, Incorporated.

 Devine, P. G., & Ash, T. L. (2022).
 Diversity Training Goals, Limitations, and Promise: A Review of the Multidisciplinary Literature. _Annual Review of Psychology_, _73_, 403–429. [https://doi.org/10.1146/annurev-psych-060221-122215](https://doi.org/10.1146/annurev-psych-060221-122215)

 DiAngelo, R. J. (2019). _White fragility why it’s so hard for white people to talk about racism_.
 Allen lane.